ftzdomino/puppet-keymaster/README.md

 ## `keymaster`

 The `keymaster` class prepares a Puppet master to act as a Keymaster key store.
-This class prepares and secures a directory (`/var/lib/keymaster` by default) to store the files used by the other resources defined in this module.
+This class prepares and secures a directory (`/var/lib/keymaster`) to store the files used by the other resources defined in this module.
 The `keymaster` class realises the virtual and stored classes created by the resources defined in this module, making them available to be deployed by Puppet.

 ### Parameters

-#### `keystore_base`

-This parameter sets the base directory where the Keymaster will store its collection of keys.
-The default is `/var/lib/keymaster`.

-#### `keystore_openssh`

-This parameter sets the base directory where the Keymaster will store its collection of OpenSSH keys.
-The default is `/var/lib/keymaster/openssh`.

 #### `user`